-Sassy Mama Perk: If you are keen to get your hands on some Play-Doh or any of the Play-Doh play sets, you can get 20% off Play-Doh items on Lazada, until Sunday 10 May 2020.
+Sassy Mama Perk: If you are keen to get your hands on some Play-Doh or any of the play sets, you can get 20% off Play-Doh items on Lazada, until Sunday 10 May 2020.
 Use code HBXM20A (valid for Hasbro Flagship store on Lazada).
 Minimum spend is $30 (the 20% discount is capped at $15).

 Arts and crafts is often messy by nature (hey, that’s why it’s so much fun for kids).
-While Play-Doh and Slime provides hours of fun you may be wary of letting the stuff out for fear of mess.
+While Play-Doh and Slime provide hours of fun you may be wary of letting the stuff out for fear of mess.
 But with these easy tips, clearing up will never put you off letting the kids play with Play-Doh again.

 - Dress your kids in old clothes and roll up sleeves.
 If you limit the exposure to any fabric (clothes, carpets, sofa) there will be less chance of mess.
 Do be careful as slime can stain and stick to fabric and is much harder to clean than Play-Doh.

 - Clear up right after play: It may sound obvious but something always gets in the way of clearing up.
 Use one piece of Play-Doh to dab onto the Play-Doh you are trying to clean up.
-Scrape out Play-Doh from any utensils used or take utensils to the sink to wash.
+Scrape it out from any utensils used or take utensils to the sink to wash.